kenf1/cryptlib/README.md

 ## cryptlib

 A C++ library for basic string encryption/decryption.

-> Proof of concept
+Based on ROT13 algorithm.

+### Usage

+- For learning purpose only
-> Not intended for production
+- "virtually no cryptographic security" = not intended for production